3zpnix/WriteOn/README.md

-(⁠≧⁠▽⁠≦⁠) DevLog is down below 👇🏻 I post there new features for the app that hadn't been released yet.
+(⁠≧⁠▽⁠≦⁠) DevLog is down below 👇🏻 I post there some sneak peaks about the new features for the app that hadn't been released yet.

 <div align="center">
 <img width="192" height="192" src="app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.webp" align="center" alt="" >